 Source: Courtesy of Socialist Fight magazine (published 1/1/2018).

-Slowly, the long-term trend towards deflationary wind-down closes in on the dollar empire like the grim-reaper as it has done in Japan, where levels of domestic consumption become increasingly no longer sufficient enough to keep the economic growth level sustained on an upward curve (Japan continues to rely almost exclusively on it’s export markets).
+The recent war in Ukraine and the inflationary effect on the world economy from rising energy prices as a result of sanctions has bucked a long-term trend moving towards deflation across the major economies of the USA, Europe, Japan and Australia/New Zealand – basically the world economy with the dollar as the principle currency of world trade.
+Deflationary wind-down closes in on the dollar empire like the grim-reaper as it has done in Japan, where levels of domestic consumption become increasingly no longer sufficient enough to keep the economic growth level sustained on an upward curve (Japan continues to rely almost exclusively on it’s export markets).
 Meanwhile, the pressure on the multinationals to maintain desired levels of profit margin into the future can be observed in the way corporations have been lobbying for the TTIP agreement which includes the “Dispute-Regulatory Mechanism” whereby a company may overrule a national government’s democratically-approved legislation on the grounds that it is an unfair restriction to trade.
 In keeping with the centralisation of capital through merger and acquisition, the corporates could be considered to be strategically consolidating their empires as they hedge their bets for the future, gaining ownership of electricity, water and gas companies, pension-funds, and in the UK through the Private Finance Initiative, making inroads into the health and education sectors.

 The dollar empire and world financial system – a financial pyramidal deck of cards